ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 auto evaluateDerivativeOfExpression(const LFArgs &lfArgs) const;
 ```

-# Evaluate underlying functions
+### Evaluate underlying functions
-Expression always act on already given expression.
+Expression always act on already given expressions.
 Therefore, to return the correct quantity for your expression you have to evaluate the underlying quantities.
-If you have a unary function you have access to expression using  `#!cpp this->m()` and for binary expressions this is `#!cpp this->l()` and `#!cpp this->r()`.
+If you have a unary function you have access to the expression using  `#!cpp this->m()` and for binary expressions this is `#!cpp this->l()` and `#!cpp this->r()`.

 To evaluate these functions you can use the following syntax.